 North Carolina has state legislation around cord blood education that follows the Institute of Medicine guidelines and mandates/encourages physicians to educate expectant parents about ALL forms of cord blood banking.
 The North Carolina bill was enacted 8 June 2009 and became effective 8 June 2009.

-- What questions should parents ask a Family Bank about Company Stability?
+- What questions should parents ask a Family Bank about Laboratory Standards?

-- Processing: Must cord blood be processed before storage?
+- Processing: How is cord blood processed before storage?